 The Current State of Secrets Sprawl Leads to Inefficiency

-Since secrets are located in various environments (cloud, on-prem, hybrid) and managed by different administrators (islands of secrets), such as Ansible Secrets, Docker Secrets and Kubernetes Secrets, to name a few, no unified control pane is available for the management of the multiple secrets repositories.
+Since static secrets are located in various environments (cloud, on-prem, hybrid) and managed by different administrators (islands of secrets), such as Ansible Secrets, Docker Secrets and Kubernetes Secrets - to name a few - no unified platform is available for the management of these multiple secrets repositories.

 For organizations that operate in both a cloud-native environment and classic IT infrastructure, a duplication issue is created due to having their own secrets managed with different tools and cloud-native solutions.
 Last but definitely not least, there is a security concern - how can cloud-native systems securely access resources that are external to their environment?

-8 Things to Look for When Choosing a Secrets Management Solution
+8 Best Practices to Look for in a Secrets Management Solution

 - A single, unified SaaS platform for various use cases